Here you will find resources that further explore the links between militarism and the climate crisis.

 Why Stopping Wars is essential for stopping climate change.
 Elaine Graham-Leigh.
 Stop the War.
 18 March 2019.

 The Carbon Bootprint of the Military.
-Dr Stuart Parkinson.
-Scientists for Global Responsibility.
-Gives information on UK as well as US, and G7 Greenhouse Gas Emissions.
+Presentation by Dr Stuart Parkinson, Scientists for Global Responsibility.
+Information on UK, US and G7 Greenhouse Gas Emissions.
 UK military carbon emissions are equivalent to total carbon emissions of Iceland.
 June 2019.

 Nuclear Weapons and our climate.
 Tilman Ruff.
 International Campaign to Abolish Nuclear Weapons.